odedd/table_sortable/README.md

 # TableSortable

+The **tableSorter jQuery plugin** is an excellent tool for filtering and sorting tables.
+When dealing with lots of rows, we usually want to split the table into multiple pages. tableSorter has a nifty [widget](https://mottie.github.io/tablesorter/docs/example-pager-ajax.html) for that, which requires using [mottie's fork](https://mottie.github.io/tablesorter/docs/index.html) of tableSorter.

+Usually this is a scenario where we don't want to send our entire set of records to the front end, which consequently means that the front end no longer knows the entire set of records to filter and sort through.
+This requires our *server* to handle all that stuff, plus the pagination of the results.

+#### That's where TableSortable comes in!

-TableSortable will help you leverage the power of the pager widget or plugin for the excellent tablesorter jQuery plugin, and handle all the backend filtering, paging and sorting for you.
+TableSortable will handle all the backend filtering, sorting and paging for you.

-NOTICE: This gem is in INCREDIBLY early stages of development.
+NOTICE: This gem is in very early stages of development, and is not yet fully documented.
-It is still **not documented** nor is it **properly tested**, so I strongly discourage you from using it for anything other than playing around at this point.
+Any input will be more than welcome.

 ## Installation